 People who keep driving while their license is suspended or revoked face additional criminal charges and potentially longer suspension periods.
 This article will review common reasons for driver's license suspensions, penalties for driving without a valid license, and possible options for reinstatement or limited driving privileges.

-Depending on the state, either courts or state agencies (such as departments of motor vehicles) have the power to suspend or revoke licenses.
+Depending on the state, either courts or state agencies (such as the DMV) have the power to suspend or revoke licenses.
 Some state agencies have wide latitude in deciding whether to suspend, with the authority to do so when, in their opinion, enabling the driver to continue to drive will compromise public safety.

 In some states, drivers with suspended licenses who fulfill the reinstatement conditions and have waited the specified amount of time before commencing driving may do so without an official okay from either the court or a regulating agency.
 In other states, drivers must wait for the court or agency to acknowledge the driver's successful completion, at which time the court will take steps to affirmatively reinstate the license.
 Drivers who have had a license revoked must reapply for a new license.

 Courts generally agree that although driving is a privilege and not a right, it is also a necessary part of many peoples' lives, enabling them to get to work and school.
 Because driving is so crucial, the state should not arbitrarily deny a person's right to the restoration of his license.
-Many suspension laws’ conditions for reinstatement have been challenged as exceeding the police power of the state, violating due process, and being unconstitutionally vague.
+Many conditions for reinstatement have been challenged as exceeding the police power of the state, violating due process or equal protection, and being unconstitutionally vague.
 In most instances, the statutes have been upheld against these challenges.